sejalkailashyadav/Simple-Record--Manager/README.md

 - **SweetAlert2**: Integrated for intuitive pop-up alerts.
 ## Data Storage
 All records and associated data are securely stored in the browser's local storage.
 This method ensures that data remains persistent between sessions, allowing for a seamless user experience without needing a backend database.
 Note: If you clear your browser's local storage, all saved records will be lost.
-## How to Run this
-1. Clone the repository or download the provided zip file.
-2. Navigate to the directory and open the `index.html` file in a web browser.
-3. You're all set!
-Begin managing your records.
 ## Deployment
 Experience the application live on [Simple Record Manager](https://lucky-mochi-eaba9d.netlify.app/).